Polish president calls off big election rallies due to coronavirus

 Anna Materska-Sosnowska, a political scientist at Warsaw University, said the decision could benefit Duda.

-“For the president this is quite comfortable, because he is widely recognised and he doesn’t have to go and show himself,” she said.
+“For the president this is quite comfortable, because he is widely recognized and he doesn’t have to go and show himself,” she said.

 “It makes things much more difficult for the other candidates and also opens the possibility that the elections might not be held on the scheduled dates.”